 The monitoring of investment counterparties - The credit rating of counterparties will be monitored regularly.
 The Council receives credit rating information (changes, rating watches and rating outlooks) from Link Asset Services as and when ratings change, and counterparties are checked promptly.
 On occasion ratings may be downgraded when an investment has already been made.
 The criteria used are such that a minor downgrading should not affect the full receipt of the principal and interest.
-Any counterparty failing to meet the criteria will be removed from the list immediately by the Chief Officer Finance & Trading, and if required, new counterparties which meet the criteria will be added to the list.
+Any counterparty failing to meet the criteria will be removed from the list immediately by the Deputy Chief Executive and Chief Officer - Finance & Trading, and if required, new counterparties which meet the criteria will be added to the list.

-APPENDIX E - Approved countries for investments
+APPENDIX E - Approved countries for investments as at December 2021

-This list is based on those countries which have sovereign ratings of AA- or higher and also (except for Luxembourg, Norway & Hong Kong) have banks operating in the sterling markets which have colour codes of green or above in the Capita Asset Services credit worthiness service.
+This list is based on those countries which have sovereign ratings of AA- or higher and also (except for Luxembourg, Norway & Hong Kong) have banks operating in the sterling markets which have colour codes of green or above in the Link Asset Services credit worthiness service.